byexamples/byexample/README.md

  - GDB (the [GNU Debugger](https://www.gnu.org/software/gdb/download/)) -> [docs](docs/languages/gdb.md)
  - C++ (using [cling](https://github.com/root-project/cling) - *experimental*) -> [docs](docs/languages/cpp.md)

-The documentation of each one can be found in [docs/languages/](docs/languages/).

 More languages will be supported in the future.
 Stay tuned.

 ## Contributing